Swojak-A/uda88_fullstack/README.md

 fullstack-nanodegree-vm
 =============

+THIS IS UNFINISHED VERSION OF ONLINE_MENU APP!
+FOR FULL VERSION CHECK: https://github.com/Swojak-A/Online_Menu

-Common code for the Relational Databases and Full Stack Fundamentals courses
+Based common code for the Relational Databases and Full Stack Fundamentals courses